 The following forms and documents must be returned to your program coordinator via the online checklist in New Innovations:

 - Please review and be familiar with the Housestaff Handbook

 - Graduate Medical Education Application

 - Consent & Release Form

 - National Provider Identifier (NPI) number or proof of application

 LUMC requires all incoming trainees to have American Heart Association approved Basic Life Support Certification.
 The requirement for Advanced Cardiac Life Support and/or Pediatric Advanced Life Support certifications are program specific – please contact your program coordinator if you are unsure as to what certifications are required for your program.

-The Department of Nursing Education offers these courses to our incoming residents in June.
+Loyola's EMS Department offers these courses to our incoming residents in June.

 You will be required to provide a form of payment (either by check or credit card) but you will not be charged for the courses as long as you attend the entire course and return your materials.